-If, somehow, you haven’t had total Christmas pop fatigue by the 23rd, the Barbican are staging a Rockettes-style festive extravaganza, with The London Concert Orchestra, Capital Voices and The Jingle Belles dancers taking you from Frank Sinatra to Elton John.
+If, somehow, you haven’t had total Christmas pop fatigue by the 23rd, the Barbican are staging a Rockettes-style festive extravaganza, with The London Concert Orchestra, Capital Voices and The Jingle Bell dancers taking you from Bing Crosby to Elton John.

 Details: 23rd December, 2.30pm | Barbican Centre, Silk Street, London, EC2Y 8DS | £18.50-49.50

 It doesn’t get more traditional than this: huge, twinkly trees; a professional choir and one of London’s most iconic settings: the carol services at St. Paul’s Cathedral are free and unticketed, so prepare to have your morals tested when trying to get a seat.

 Details: 23rd & 24th December, 4-5pm | St. Paul’s Cathedral, London EC4M 8AD | Free

 Looking for festive things to do?
 Check out our guide to Christmas in London 2022